 - Marc Lawrence

 - Offered at:

-With Fiers sporting a 6.75 ERA and a 1.74 WHIP this season, we recommend a 1-unit play on St. Louis.
+With Volquez 11-4 with a 3.18 ERA and a 1.17 WHIP in his overall team starts with the Royals, we recommend a 1* play on Kansas City.
 Thank you and good luck as always.

 - See spot.
 See spot bet: This week's best spot bets

 - 2015 Conference USA Football Preview

 Jun 28, 2015